TheArjunAgarwal/haskell2025/guide.typ

 = 🗂 Directory Structure
 In general, do not make new typst files in the chapter area, just edit the previously existent ones.
-If you use a figure, please save it as a seperate .typ or .asy file in figures and import when required.
+If you use a figure, please save it as a separate .typ or .asy file in figures and import when required.

 ```bash
 haskell-course/